AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
-- Error when try to use page function inside an item component: Cannot use object state that has not been initialised: MainApp.MainPage.TileMatches
 - Duplicate function name causes runtime error but no error in studio
 - Can call any element (eg a button) as a function in an action formula and no error is shown
 - $itemId is a string if using index, can't do arithmetic with it unless convert